 One of the grandest wild experiences the planet offers

 For most travelers, visiting Antarctica is a once-in-a-lifetime experience.
-So, for those with the luxury of time, optimizing your time and interest by including South Georgia and the Falklands makes sense.
+So, for those with the luxury of time, including the Falklands and South Georgia Island cruise just makes sense.
 And makes for a genuine experience-of-a-lifetime.
 This voyage has it all.

 Incomparable wildlife experience

 Only the plains of the Serengeti during the migrations can compare to the wildlife spectacles offered by both South Georgia and the Falklands.
 On your South Georgia Island cruise you’ll see a single rookery with tens of thousands of king penguins—an astonishing sight and an indelible memory.
 In the Falklands, you’ll see rockhopper penguins in great number in their “hobbit shire” of the tussock grass.
 And, in both, you’ll have the rare opportunity to see albatross in great numbers—wandering albatross with their impressive 11-foot wing spans; and beautiful black-browed albatross—in colonies that fill the windward ledges of these southernmost islands.
 These, plus elephant and fur seals, pelagic birds in great numbers, and various species of whales feasting on the Southern Ocean’s seasonal bounty create unprecedented wildlife viewing experiences for you.